 It may come as no surprise that Charleston earned yet another accolade, landing the top spot for 10 best cities for historic preservation.
 The city prides itself on having the oldest community-based historic preservation group, The Preservation Society of Charleston.
 In 1931, Charleston became the first city in the U.S. to establish a board of architectural review.
 When in the Holy City, you’ll notice a unique and historical type of architecture and love for preserving each and every part of the city’s history.

 3. The weather in Charleston is pretty much perfect.

 If you’re moving to Charleston, S.C., and you’re the type of person who enjoys being outside as much as possible, you’re in luck.
 Located on the coast of the Atlantic, the area takes full advantage of its seaside location and offers every kind of land and water activity that you can imagine.
 Whether you enjoy boating, golfing, kayaking, paddle boarding or just relaxing in the sun and sand, Charleston is truly an outdoor lover’s dream.

 Charleston is a peninsula.
 There are three beaches within a 20-minute drive from downtown, offering plenty of water activities and boat storage in Charleston.
 Sullivan’s Island is a great destination if you’re looking for a less crowded getaway and high-end restaurants, while Isle of Palms is a popular family destination.
 Folly Beach is also a well-loved destination among locals and offers great surfing, locally-owned restaurants and shops along the pier.

 It’s important to be cautious of flood zones.
 Charleston weather may be pleasant year-round, but prepare yourself for water—and lots of it.
 Being a peninsula, the city is heavily affected by tides and localized flooding.
 Pay attention to the flood zones when you’re moving in.
 Pay attention even if you’re not in a FEMA flood zone area.
 Consider getting flood insurance anyway just for peace of mind.
 Because of the city’s lack of elevation above sea level, it’s difficult to build basements here.
-This means you may need to find somewhere else to stash your extra belongings like a self-storage space.
+This means you may need to find somewhere else to stash your extra belongings like a local self-storage space.

 4. You can build a strong future in Charleston.